Human mating strategies: Short-term and long-term mating

 One prominent hypothesis is that ancestral women selectively engaged in short-term mating with men capable of transmitting genetic benefits to their offspring such as health, disease resistance, or attractiveness (see good genes theory and sexy son hypothesis).
 Since women cannot inspect men's genes directly, they may have evolved to infer genetic quality from certain observable characteristics (see indicator traits).
-One prominent candidate for a "good genes" indicator includes fluctuating asymmetry, or the degree to which men deviate from perfect bodily symmetry.
+One prominent candidate for a "good genes" indicator includes absence of fluctuating asymmetry, or the degree to which men have perfect bodily symmetry.
 Other candidates include masculine facial features, behavioral dominance, and low vocal pitch.
 Evolutionary psychologists have therefore indicated that women pursuing a short-term mating strategy have higher preferences for these good gene indicators, and men who possess good genes indicators are more successful in pursuing short-term mating strategies than men who do not.
-Indeed, research indicates that self-perceived physical attractiveness, fluctuating asymmetry, and low vocal pitch are positively related to short-term mating success in men but not in women.
+Indeed, research indicates that self-perceived physical attractiveness, absence of fluctuating asymmetry, and low vocal pitch are positively related to short-term mating success in men but not in women.

 Conversely, long-term mating is marked by serious committed sexual relationships with relatively few partners.
 While males generally pursue a short-term mating strategy when possible, females typically pursue a long-term mating strategy.
 Long-term strategies are characterized by extended courtships, high investment, and few sexual partners.
 While pursuing a long-term strategy, females are able to get resources from males over the course of the relationship.
 Female mating psychology is generally more focused on finding high quality mates rather than increasing the quantity of their mates, which is reflected in their pursuit of a long-term strategy.
 Additionally, they also benefit from higher parental investment by males.
 Women are thought to seek long-term partners with resources (such as shelter and food) that provide aid and support survival of offspring.
 To achieve this, women are thought to have evolved extended sexuality.
 The key benefit for males pursuing a long-term strategy is higher parental certainty.
 However, both sexes pursue both strategies and get benefits from both strategies.
 Additionally, humans typically do not pursue the extremes of either short or long-term mating strategies.